mickoissicko/githelper/README.md

 The filenames are encased in [ and ], so you don't need to add those.
 There is no extra formatting to be done.
 I will add an option for that later, but for now, this is all you get.
 And it's very fast to use.

+# Info
+C++ had to be used because of some POSIX-specific functions not being compatible with/or being in Windows.
+Those functions were C++ specific, and yes, I could (hypothetically) make my own function or just blatantly plagiarise off of another person, but I wanted to use C++'s default function.

+And no, there weren't any good replacements instead of that function.
+Everything else sucked, made the code too complicated.

 # How to use
 Read [the official wiki](https://mick.gdn/wiki/githelper).